opsgenie/opsgenie-python-sdk/README.rst

 Pre-requisites
 --------------

--  The API is built for Python 2.7 but can also be used with other Python versions.
+-  The API is specifically built for Python 2.7 but can also be used with other Python versions.
 -  Before you begin, you need to sign up
    `OpsGenie <http://www.opsgenie.com>`__ if you don't have a valid account yet.
 Create an API Integration and get your API key.